 Still have questions?

-Did you know that your health team includes a pharmacist and a health management nurse?
-They work in partnership with your family doctor and can help you learn more about high blood pressure and other health concerns.
-Learn more.
+Calgary Foothills Primary Care Network’s health team — which includes clinical pharmacists, health management nurses and registered dietitians — work in partnership with your family doctor and can help you learn more about high blood pressure and other health concerns.